Andrea 2 f English, German, Spanish, Czech, Slovak, Hungarian, Swedish, Norwegian, Danish, Icelandic, Dutch, Croatian, Serbian

 Possibly a feminine form of the Old Norse name Brandr

 , which was brought to Britain in the Middle Ages.
-This name is sometimes used as a feminine form of BRENDAN
+This name is sometimes used as a feminine form of Brendan

-Short form of CAROLINE
+Short form of Caroline

 .
-It was formerly a masculine name, derived from CAROLUS
+It was formerly a masculine name, derived from Carolus

 .
 The name can also be given in reference to the English vocabulary word, which means "song" or "hymn".

-David m English, Hebrew, French, Scottish, Spanish, Portuguese, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical Latin
+David m English, Hebrew, French, Scottish, Welsh, Spanish, Portuguese, Catalan, German, Swedish, Norwegian, Danish, Dutch, Czech, Slovene, Russian, Croatian, Serbian, Macedonian, Romanian, Biblical, Biblical Latin

 From the Hebrew name דָּוִד (Dawid)